Muhammad7839/Student-task-manager/README.md

 mvn clean install

-	5. Run the test runner:
+	5. Run the backend test runner (optional):
 In IntelliJ:
-	•	Open Main.java
+	•	Open Main.java in backend/app.
-	•	Run the main method
+	•	Run the main method.
-Or using Maven (if you create a main class entry later):
+Or using Maven (if you add a main entry later):

 mvn exec:java